open-ephys/ephys-course/source/EEA/exday2TA.rst

 We will replace our long wire with a 'headstage'.
 We will use only the most basic part of the headstage, an operational amplifier.

 This is the op-amp you have.
-Make sure you’re looking at the op-amp (AS358P), not the instrumentation amp.
+Make sure you’re looking at the op-amp (AS358P), not the instrumentation amp. `Here <https://www.mouser.com/datasheet/2/115/DIOD_S_A0005046231_1-2542568.pdf>`_ is its datasheet.

 .. image:: ../_static/images/EEA/op_amp_pinout.png
   :align: center